joolfe/postman-to-openapi/README.md

 - Allow extract the api version from a collection general `variable`.
 - Customize general API information.
 - Transform query and headers parameters.
 - Automatic infer types from query and headers parameters.
+- Support Json and Text body formats.
+- Global Authentication and Authorization parse
+  - Basic
+  - Bearer
+- Global Authentication and Authorization by configuration

 ## Development